wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.3.2 - 14/12/2011
+- Fixed image upload was no more possible in some cases under WordPress MS (introduced with v2.3.0) (thanks to Alexander Temper)
+- Fixed a rare case of site crash under WordPress MS registration (thanks to Dan)

+v2.3.1 - 06/12/2011
+- Fixed profiles cannot be updated anymore when captcha is selected (introduced with v2.3.0) (thanks to Miguel Morera and Takanudo)
+- Fixed captcha error messages are not displayed under WordPress MS

 v2.3.0 - 28/11/2011
 - Fixed security issue where reCAPTCHA and Securimage Captcha could be by-passed (thanks to corij)
 - Fixed tinyMCE was not working anymore since WP 3.3